A Guide to the Common Types of Tile Shapes and Patterns - Artsaics Skip to content

 While many tiles have straight sides, not all do!
 Circles are another shape to consider in your tile designs.

-Water-jet cutting makes it possible to use larger circle tiles in your designs too.
+Tiny circles are often known as penny tiles.
+They’re often used as accents in bathrooms.
+Waterjet cutting makes it possible to use larger circle tiles in your designs too.

 Circle Tile - View Details »